BTCorMSTR

 Where does your whole portfolio stand?

-Add every purchase — bitcoin, MSTR, or a mix — and see what it's worth today next to the road not taken: what the exact same buys would be worth if they'd all gone into BTC, or all into MSTR.
+Add every buy and sell — bitcoin, MSTR, or a mix — and see what it's worth today next to the road not taken: what the exact same trades would be worth if they'd all gone into BTC, or all into MSTR.

 Your transactions never leave your device.
 Files are processed in your browser and never uploaded.
 We will never ask you to connect an email or exchange account.